prasannax1/starships/README.md

 two or three.
 The multi vector attack patterns more than make up for any disadvantage the *Vulture Class* might have in battle.

-Unlike the other ships of the *Exodus*, the *Vulture Class* wasn't designed specifically for it.
+Unlike the other ships of the *Aviary*, the *Vulture Class* wasn't designed specifically for it.
 The *Vulture* has seen several notable battles, and was added as a tried and tested veteran to the *Exodus* line-up.

-In *Exodus* missions, the *Vulture* will typically be deployed in case a *Photon* runs into trouble it can't run out of.
+In *Exodus* missions, the *Vulture* will typically be deployed in case a *Magpie* runs into trouble it can't run out of.
 The *Vulture* is the cavalry, using it's top speed of warp 9.95 to arrive at the right moment to rescue.

-## Spock Class
+## Dove Class

 ![Diplomatic Yacht](images/diplomatic.png)

-Spock Class Diplomatic Heavy Yacht/Courier
+Dove Class Diplomatic Heavy Yacht/Courier

 ### Stats